Benefits and Counselling

 If you pay Svalbard tax or withholding tax, there is an ordinary tax deduction in June and December.

-More about tax deductions on payments from NAV (in Norwegian).
+More about tax deductions on payments from Nav (in Norwegian).